akshay9594/The-Cetus-Project/README.md

 Cetus Source to Source compiler improvements being done at University of Delaware

 ## Install Instructions:
-        1. Download Cetus through the green button above or through wget.
+        1. Download Cetus through the "Download Code" (green button) above or through wget.
         2. Unpack the Zip/Tar file and navigate to the main directory.
         3. Run the build script through the command - ./build.sh bin
         4. The Cetus executable is created in the bin directory